-Virus Poses a Test: Can Fractured Washington Still ‘Go Big’?
+Virus Poses a Test: Can Fractured Washington Still ‘go Big’?

 The fast-moving coronavirus upending every facet of American life is testing whether Washington, a capital city fractured by years of bitter partisanship and inaction, can still do big things.

-Not since the Great Recession of 2008, and before that the 9/11 attacks, has the federal government attempted to mount such an ambitious response to an emergency, and so quickly.
+Not since the Great Recession of 2008, and before that the Sept.
+11 attacks of 2001, has the federal government attempted to mount such an ambitious response to an emergency, and so quickly.
 The country’s once-revered, now often maligned institutions — from the White House to Congress to the Federal Reserve — are being summoned into action to shoulder the lift.

 It starts with a massive $1 trillion rescue package that includes sending $1,000 checks to Americans, with a goal of pushing it through Congress and onto President Donald Trump’s desk in a matter of days.